Test-GE-Org/janny-test/README.md

 ## How to delete a branch from UI
 Click the branches tab.
 Click the 'trash bin' icon to the right of the branch you want to delete.

-## How to delete a branch from command line
+## How to delete a branch locally and then remotely from command line
+git branch -D <branch-name>
-git
+git push origin :<branch-name>

 ## Who will use this repo?
 This repo is available to all Predix CI/CD (Beta) customers.
 You can register to be a demo user at http://info.ci.build.ge.com/services/predix-cicd-beta/.